ringwormGO-organization/Zelta/README.md

 # Zelta
-New Chrominium based browser with WPF support
+New Chrominium based browser with WPF support.
+Use installer to use version without chrome null bug.

 ## System requiratmens
 ### To simply run